 Man Utd’s Fernandes trumps Arsenal to Premier League player of season award

-Arsenal’s Gabriel, David Raya and Declan Rice and Man City’s Erling Haaland and Antoine Semenyo pipped to EPL award.
+Arsenal’s Gabriel, David Raya and Declan Rice, and Man City’s Erling Haaland and Antoine Semenyo, pipped to EPL award.

 Manchester United captain Bruno Fernandes has been named the Premier League player of the season after guiding his club to third place in the standings while equalling the league’s assists record with a game to spare.